Haugesund Airport: Construction

 Two water aerodromes served Haugesund before the opening of the airport at Helganes.
 Haugesund Naval Air Station was in use by the Royal Norwegian Navy Air Service from 1918 to 1919.
 Haugesund Airport, Storesundsskjær was taken into use in 1936 and served various coastal seaplane services operated by Widerøe, Norwegian Air Lines and West Norway Airlines until its closing in 1956.

 The opening of Bergen Airport, Flesland in 1956 caused the coastal seaplane services to be terminated.
 Haugesund Municipality preemptively started working with plans for a land airport ahead of this.
 With Storesundsskjær closed, the townspeople had to travel to Stavanger Airport, Sola to catch an aircraft.
 A proposed feeder service was rejected and the municipal council instead asked that the state grants be used to help fund a land airport.
 An inter-municipal commission was established in 1954, which in November 1956 recommended that Utvik in Avaldsnes in today's Karmøy be selected as a site for a regional airport with a 600 m runway.
 This led to Haugesund Municipality spending NOK 1.1 million in 1959 to buy a suitable lot there.

 The 1962 state commission led by Preben Munthe recommended in a 1965 white paper that Haugesund receive an airport.
 It prioritized Haugesund second—after the completion of Harstad/Narvik Airport, Evenes and Kristiansund Airport, Kvernberget—and parallel with proposed airports in Leknes and Sandnessjøen.
 This led to a new debate about the location of an airport for Haugesund.
 The main concern with Utvik was that it would occupy agricultural land.
-Twenty-three other locations were considered by a local commission, including sites in Sveio, Tysvær and southern Karmøy.
+Twenty-three other locations were considered by a local commission, including sites in Sveio Municipality, Tysvær Municipality, and southern Karmøy Municipality.
 They found Utvik and Sør-Karmøyheia to be the most suitable.
 The Civil Aviation Administration (later renamed Avinor) considered those places and also looked into Kongsheiene.
 These sites limited the runway length to 1800 and 1600 m, respectively.
 Karmøy Municipal Council rejected the Utvik alternative in May 1966 of concern to farmland.